AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 - points are selected
 - tooltips of hovered points are shown
 - series becomes highlighted when a legend is hovered
-- the series gets shown or hidden when a legend element is clicked
+- the series gets shown or hidden when a legend element is clicked on
 - a number of series are selected (multi-select)

 Lets' now take a look at a couple of samples with default interactivity settings.